Techniques for Solving Static Klein-Gordon Equation with Self-Interaction $\lambda\phi^4$ and Arbitrary Spherical Source Terms: Introduction

 Since the equation is independent of time or direction in spherical coordinates, we make the ansatz that $\phi(t,x,y,z)=\phi(r)$.
-Then, in spherical coordinates, we have the second order differential equation we wish to solve:
+This is essentially the statement that we are near the source and that the source makes a significant contribution to the field such that any time dependence can be safely ignored.
+Then, in spherical coordinates, we have the non-linear second order differential equation we wish to solve:

 where the primes denote derivatives with respect to $r$.

 Before we begin to solve it, we note several features. \begin{itemize} \item Being a second order differential equation, two initial conditions are necessary (but not necessarily sufficient) to uniquely determine the field.
 The initial conditions will depend on the underlying physics of the problem, outlined here. \item The first of the initial conditions can be determined at the center of the sphere where symmetry arguments find that we must have $\phi'(0)=0$, provided that $\phi$ is $C^1$ through the origin.
 Diverging derivatives would require that the field diverges so this possibility can be discarded, provided that a finite solution can be found. \item Next, we have that the field should satisfy $\phi(\infty)=0$ since in the absence of a source term we want the field to return to the vacuum state. \item The inclusion of the $\lambda$ term makes the equation non-linear.
 Thus one cannot use superposition to take a single solution and form up the total solution as one can in the case where $\lambda=0$. \end{itemize}